gbv/cocoda-sdk/README.md

 ## Usage

 ### Import
-`cocoda-sdk` exports a singleton, so the same object is used on each import of `cocoda-sdk`.
+`cocoda-sdk` exports a default instance, so the same object is used on each import of `cocoda-sdk`.

 ```js
 const cdk = require("cocoda-sdk")